 (b) An observation of the infant during a home visit by a public health nurse, or

 (c) Other evidence acceptable to the state registrar.

 (3) If the birth occurred in the mother's residence, evidence of the mother's presence in Ohio on the date of the birth, such as but not limited to:

 (a) A driver's license, or a state issued identification card, which includes the mother's current residence on the face of the license or card, or

 (b) A rent receipt or any type of utility, telephone or other bill that includes the mother's name and address.

 (4) If the birth occurred outside of the mother's place of residence and the mother is a resident of this state, such evidence shall consist of:

 (a) An affidavit from the tenant of the premises where the birth occurred that the mother was present on those premises at the time of the birth and;

 (d) Any other evidence acceptable to the state registrar.

 (B) At the discretion of the state registrar, additional evidence may be required to verify the facts of birth.
-If the required evidence is not available and the local registrar is not able to verify the facts of birth, the out of institution birth may be registered only by a court of competent jurisdiction.
+If the required evidence is not available and the local registrar is not able to verify the facts of birth, the out of institution birth may be filed at the state registrar's discretion.